-Judi O'Kelley is the Deputy Director of Development and Director of Law School Development for Lambda Legal, the nation's oldest and largest legal organization dedicated to the civil rights of lesbians, gay men, bisexuals, transgender people and those with HIV.
+Judi O'Kelley is Director of Leadership for Lambda Legal, the nation's oldest and largest legal organization dedicated to the civil rights of lesbians, gay men, bisexuals, transgender people and those with HIV.
 She lives and works in Seattle, Washington.

 Judi brings more than 18 years of political and legal experience working for equality within the LGBT community.
 In 2004, she served as President and Campaign Chair for the campaign for the Athens, Georgia area in opposition to Georgia's constitutional amendment banning same-sex unions.
 Judi also was the lead plaintiff from 2004-2006 in the case of O'Kelley v.
 Perdue, in which Lambda Legal, the Georgia ACLU, and the law firm of Alston & Bird sought to strike down Georgia’s anti-marriage amendment.
 She was the founding President of Just Equal, an Athens-area political group dedicated to ending discrimination against individuals and families based upon sexual orientation and gender identity, and was a member of the team which successfully lobbied for non-discrimination protections and domestic partnership benefit programs for Athens-Clarke County employees in 2006.
 She is a past member of Georgia Equality's Political Action Committee, and is a cofounder of Athens Pride, a coalition of 17 Athens-area LGBT-allied groups.